Best Flowering Herb Plants for Your Garden - Part One

+Choose the best flowering herbs for your spring and summer garden.
 Bright blooms in beautiful colors with bold or delicate fragrances and culinary and medicinal potential can be part of your landscape.
 If you love flowering herbs, we have some suggestions for your herb garden.
-Our flowering herb list includes some of the most popular and useful plants available for the backyard garden.
+Our herb list includes some of the most popular and useful flowering plants available for the backyard garden.
 When space is limited, herbs give great value, and when space is abundant, they can provide that sense of bounty and possibility that is so wonderful about a classic cottage garden.
+Although most herbs produce flowers, herbs that flower beautifully aren't all that common.

 When Thinking about Flowering Herbs, Timing Is Important